 Building Secure Systems with MATLAB, Simulink, and Polyspace

 Manage Cybersecurity Goals with Full Traceability

 Capture your system-level security architecture, and allocate your security goals.
 Author and manage requirements together with your architecture, designs, generated code, and test artifacts.
-The digital thread from requirements to implementation lets you keep your design consistent and identify implementation or testing gaps (22:25).
+The digital thread lets you keep your design consistent, identify implementation or testing gaps (22:25), and achieve full traceability (15:42) from high-level requirements to implementation.
 Quickly understand the impact of a design change and generate verification and validation reports for audits.